naruciakk/flashcards/README.md

-### Flashcards
+# Flashcards
-Here are some flashcards for Anki.
-Enjoy
+Here are some flashcards for Anki